xenm/map-me-search/DAY4_OBSERVABILITY_EVALUATION_GUIDE.md

 ### "Metrics not showing"
 - Ensure `MetricsTrackingPlugin` is imported
 - Check `METRICS_PLUGIN_AVAILABLE` flag
-- Verify plugin is added to runner
+- Verify plugin is added to App (not Runner)

 ### "Pytest not found"
 ```bash